-As much as we love the old walled cities of Croatia, there is often little green space – and we love spending time outdoors in nature.
+As much as we love the old walled cities of Croatia, there is often little green space – and we really enjoy spending time outdoors in nature.
 One of the fabulous things about the capital city, Zagreb, is that the region is lush with nature parks.
-All reachable by foot or tram, we discovered 9 Zagreb parks that cured our craving for nature.
+All reachable on foot or by tram, we discovered 9 Zagreb parks that cured our craving for nature.

 Highlighted below are the best parks in Zagreb, Croatia.
-For each of the Zagreb parks, we include a link to more information and a link to Google Maps.
+For each of the Zagreb parks, we include a link to more information and direct location.
 At the end of the post, we provide a useful map of all the parks in Zagreb.

 Looking for more Zagreb activities?
 Check out our complete list of Things To Do in Zagreb!